Wernfried/xml-twig/README.md

 `.children(condition)` - Twig[]: All matching children of the current element or empty array

-Specify element as name or regular expression or custom condition.
-For details see [ElementCondition](./doc/twig.md#ElementCondition).

 `.next(condition)` - Twig: Returns the next elt (optionally matching condition) element.
 This is defined as the next element which opens after the current element opens.
 Which usually means the first child of the element.<br>
 Note, the root element is the **last** element (which returns `null`), not the first.